BrewhouseTeam/brewhouseteam.github.io/_posts/2016-02-26-five-practices-for-robut-ruby-on-rails-applications.md

 will save you from dealing with inconsistent data.

-Used in test code, it ensures that the setup doesn't fail silently... there is nothing worst than a test that passes because the setup was incorrect.
+Used in test code, it ensures that the setup doesn't fail silently... there is nothing worse than a test that passes because the setup was incorrect.

 Also, always wrap multiple calls into a sql transaction to prevent your data from getting into an in-between state.